-For instructions on connecting to a database in a PowerBuilder application, see Application Techniques.
+For instructions on connecting to a database in a PowerBuilder application, see Section 35.5, "Database connections" in Application Techniques.

 13.1.2 Using database profiles

 What is a database profile?

 A database profile is a named set of parameters stored in the registry that defines a connection to a particular database in the PowerBuilder development environment.